MayaAThompson/capstone-1/README.md

 ### running the program

-after the program starts you will see this screen:
+After the program starts you will see this screen:
 ![Home Screen](./AccountingLedger/images/home_screen.png)

-which prompts the user to type in one of the available options:
+Which prompts the user to type in one of the available options:
-if the user chooses add deposit or make payment they will be asked to give the details of their transaction.
+(D) prompt user for the deposit information and save it to the collection
-if the user chooses ledger it will go to the ledger menu:
+(P) prompt user for the debit information and save it to the collection
+(L) display the Ledger menu
+(X) Exit the application

+Ledger Menu:
 ![Ledger Menu](./AccountingLedger/images/ledger_screen.png)

-the user once again has some options available.
+the user once again has some options available:
-All will print to console all transactions that are currently in the ledger Deposits will print to console all transactions that are deposits (positive)
+(A) Print to console all transactions that are currently in the ledger
+(D) print to console all transactions that are deposits (positive)
-Payments will print to console all transactions that are payments (negative)
+(P) print to console all transactions that are payments (negative)
-Reports will take you to the reports menu
+(R) take you to the reports menu
-Home returns you to the home screen
+(H) returns to the home screen

 The reports menu:
 ![Reports Menu](./AccountingLedger/images/reports_screen.png)

-The reports menu has a few different report types the user can choose to view.
+The reports menu has a few different report types the user can choose to view:
-Month to date, previous month, year to date, previous year.
+(1) Month to date
+(2) Previous month
+(3) Year to date
+(4) Previous year
-The search option allows the user to type in a search term and will display transactions that the vendor field contains the search term (if any)
+(5) allows the user to type in a search term and will display transactions that the vendor field contains the search term (if any)
+(0) Returns to the previous screen

 Here is an example of what one of the report printouts looks like:
 ![example report printout](./AccountingLedger/images/report_printout.png)